 Some of my favorite memories from my childhood were spent around the piano singing with my family.
 I always knew I wanted one in my home some day, so I started hunting for one on Facebook marketplace.
 When I found a beautiful one, at a great price, I snapped it up quickly.
 It needed a little love to bring it back to live so I started perusing painted piano ideas for inspiration!
 It was the perfect solution.
 Today, I’m going to share exactly how to paint a piano so you can do the same!

 I used regular latex paint, no additional primer needed!
 This project is all about the prep work.
-Once you put the time in there, the piano painting part is easy.
+Once you put the time in there, and choose a paint color, the piano painting part is easy.
 And I love that you can paint it any color your heart desires, as neutral as bold as you’d like!

 This is what we started with, the piano we found for $150 on Facebook Marketplace!
 And below is how it turned out!